marim18/module_basics_redux_I-Maria/README.md

 As stated you can use the functions Move, Turn, Peek and AtGoal + variables, conditionals, arrays, loops and functions to get the car to the end.

 **Submit**:
-Add task1.cs to the repo.
+Add task1.* file to the repo.
 Commit to github.

 ![alt](images/map1.png)